CodySchrank/gSwitch/README.md

 Either [download the most recent release](https://codyschrank.github.io/gSwitch/) or build from the source.

-To build from the source:
+To build from the source

 You must have Carthage installed: